zdravkov/kendo-docs/api/wrappers/php/Kendo/UI/TabStrip.md

 ## Methods

 ### activate
-Triggered just after a tab is being made visible, but before the end of the animation For additional information check the [activate](/api/web/tabstrip#events-activate) event documentation.
+Triggered after a tab is being made visible and its animation complete.
+Before Q2 2014 this event was invoked after tab show, but before the end of the animation.
+For additional information check the [activate](/kendo-ui/api/web/tabstrip#events-activate) event documentation.

 #### Returns
 `\Kendo\UI\TabStrip`